gpdsec/DataScience-Python/README.md

 ______________________________

 **Note -**
-For More Information, Look at the source code of respective the individual  projects
+For More Information, Look at the source code of respective the projects